artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

 standards used in AtoM, see: :ref:`descriptive-standards`.

-You can change the :term:`display standard` for an individual archival description in the adminstration area while editing an archival description.
+You can change the :term:`display standard` for an individual archival description in the administration area while editing an archival description.
 This allows you to choose a different description template per archival description than the template you have chosen in your AtoM :ref:`settings <default-templates>`.
 This includes at different levels of the